jpmouraa/joaomoura05/README.md

 ### Hi there 👋

 - 🎲 I’m Data Science and Artificial Intelligence Student at PUCRS
-- 💻 I’m currently looking for new opportunities
+- 💻 I’m working at ADP Brazil Labs as Data Scientist
-- 🤖 I’m currently learning Machine Learning

 ## Statistics